Additive manufacturing software plays a pivotal role in shaping innovation and driving the transformative power of 3D printing technologies.

 - Support from customer service can be spotty.

-It is a suite of software tools for designing and engineering parts for additive manufacturing (3D printing) on 3D Systems’ printers.
-3D Systems’ software allows users to create and edit 3D models, slice them into layers for printing, and control the printing process.
+It is a suite of software tools for designing and engineering parts for additive manufacturing (3D printing) on 3D Systems printers.
+It allows users to create and edit 3D models, slice them into layers for printing, and control the printing process.

-- Rapid prototyping: 3D Systems’ solution helps users quickly design and prototype parts for additive manufacturing.
+- Rapid prototyping: helps users quickly design and prototype parts for additive manufacturing.

 - Multi-material printing: 3D Systems’ additive manufacturing solution supports printing parts in multiple colors and materials.